Wug-snake graphs and Markov numbers of matrix semigroups: Introduction

 \section{Introduction}

-In this paper, we extend the theory of Markov numbers to semigroups of reduced integer matrices, establishing a bridge between several distinct mathematical structures.
-Specifically, we explore how these generalized Markov numbers interplay with the counting of perfect matchings for wug-snake graphs and the minima of Markov-Davenport forms, all unified through the lens of the geometry of numbers.
+The classical theory of Markov numbers links several apparently different objects: minima of indefinite quadratic forms, continued fractions, Cohn matrices, Farey arithmetic, and perfect matchings of special snake graphs.
+The aim of this paper is to extend this circle of ideas from the classical discrete Markov spectrum to a broader matrix-semigroup setting.

+More precisely, we introduce a class of weighted bipartite graphs, called \textit{weighted universal generalised snake graphs}, or \textit{wug-snake graphs}.
+These graphs are designed so that their weighted perfect matching sequences encode linear recurrences.
+This allows us to connect perfect matchings of wug-snake graphs with Markov-Davenport forms, and hence with algebraic and geometric Markov numbers attached to integer matrices and matrix semigroups.

-\textbf{Origins of Markov numbers.} In 1879, A.~Markov studied questions regarding the minimal nonzero absolute values of indefinite quadratic forms evaluated at integer points.
-In~\cite{Markoff1879,Markoff1880}, he introduced the spectrum of such minima, which was later named the \textit{Markov spectrum}.
-Due to its connections to Diophantine approximation, the Markov spectrum has a close relation to regular continued fractions.
-The Markov spectrum below 3 is discrete, while above 3 it has a rich structure of limit points (see, e.g., \cite{Cusick1989}).
+\textbf{Classical motivation.} In 1879, A.~Markov studied the minimal nonzero absolute values of indefinite binary quadratic forms at integer points.
+In~\cite{Markoff1879,Markoff1880} he introduced the spectrum of such minima, now called the \textit{Markov spectrum}.
+This spectrum is closely related to Diophantine approximation and to regular continued fractions.
+Its part below $3$ is discrete, while the part above $3$ has a rich structure of limit points; see e.g.~\cite{Cusick1989}.

-The discrete part gave rise to Markov numbers.
-Algebraically, Markov numbers can be defined as the positive integer solutions to the equation:
+The discrete part gives rise to the classical Markov numbers.
+These are the positive integers appearing in solutions of the Markov equation

-The discrete Markov spectrum has been exhaustively studied over the last century.
-In 1913, F.~Frobenius provided connections between Christoffel words and Markov's theory in~\cite{fro1913}.
-Further, in 1955, H.~Cohn linked Markov numbers to the so-called Cohn matrices in $\SL(2,\z)$~\cite{Cohn1955}.
+The classical Markov numbers are deeply connected with continued fractions, Christoffel words, and matrix products.
+In 1913, F.~Frobenius related Markov's theory to Christoffel words~\cite{fro1913}.
+Later, H.~Cohn linked Markov numbers to special matrices in $\SL(2,\z)$, now called Cohn matrices~\cite{Cohn1955}.

-H.~Davenport defined a multidimensional Markov spectrum while studying cubic forms; he was the first to compute the first few Markov minima in three dimensions~\cite{Davenport1941,Davenport1943,Davenport1947}.
-Later, in~\cite{CasselsSwinnertonDyer1955}, J.W.S.~Cassels and H.P.F.~Swinnerton-Dyer provided a link to the Littlewood conjecture.
+A multidimensional version of the Markov spectrum was introduced by H.~Davenport in his study of cubic forms; he computed the first few Markov minima in dimension three~\cite{Davenport1941,Davenport1943,Davenport1947}.
+The multidimensional theory is also connected to the Littlewood conjecture, as shown by J.W.S.~Cassels and H.P.F.~Swinnerton-Dyer~\cite{CasselsSwinnertonDyer1955}.